 Here’s what we suggest:

 This one is straight from the book.
-You need to have the latest Wi-Fi technologies—meaning, you need to have an up-to-date hardware and firmware.
+You need to have the latest Wi-Fi technologies—meaning, you need to have up-to-date hardware and firmware.
 Take a look at what the computer connoisseurs out there have to say about this and then adapt accordingly.

 No rocket science.
 Placing a router centrally, and high just enough for you to reach it does most of the trick.
 It is also advised to not keep it in close proximity to a microwave or any magnetic object.
 Make sure no wall is close enough to where you’re trying to access signals from.
 Also, try readjusting the antenna, either horizontally or exclusively vertically.

 A router works on a number of wireless channels.
-The specifications of yours are available for perusal.
+Your specifications of yours are available for perusal.
 Find out what channel your router is built to use and also if you can tailor it to follow some other channel.

 Is your Wi-Fi password protected?
 Make sure it is.
 Because if it isn’t, then you’re simply allowing God-knows-who to reap the benefits of your poor little, unprotected network.
 This is listed as one of the primary factors of slow internet browsing.